CosmosAtlas/markdown-citation/examples/report.md

 | CommonMark| All above and Fenced Code Blocks, Start number of ordered list. |
 | GFM | All above and Tables, Task list, Strkethrough, Autolinks |

-Since Markdown is designed to be translated to HTML, naturely HTML code can fall through the translater(parser).
+Since Markdown is designed to be translated to HTML, naturely HTML code can fall through the translater (parser).
 This allows Markdown to contain raw HTML code which makes many extension doesn't depend on Markdown Syntax.
 One such example is math rendering which is discussed later.
 However, in other situations, HTML fall though might not be enough.
-There are also safty reasons that HTML fall though is not good and some implementations does not support this feature such as GFM.
+There are also safety reasons that an HTML fall though is not good enough and some implementations do not support this feature such as GFM.

 ### Moltivation

 The goal of the project is to implement a extension of Markdown that is powerful enough to satisfy my needs but not make it too complicated.
-The benefit of Markdown is that I can keep all the text clean in files that is readable.
+The benefit of Markdown is that I can keep all the text clean in files that are readable.

 In a basic Markdown editor, all features of GFM is normally supported and many supports more features such as embedding code execution results in a file.
 However, these features requires local setup and often won't work out of the box.
 This project aims to avoid these problems.

 The extensions that I want for Markdown are math equation rendering and citations in bibtex style.
-Ideally also great pdf export functionality.
+In an ideal situation, I also want to generate good looking PDF files from the HTML output.
 Details of these features will be discussed in the implementation section.

 Many efforts has been done previously for extending Markdown to support the aforementioned features.
 Math equation rendering commonly supported by Markdown editors.
 However, cition support in bibtex style is seldomly seen and most of the implementations requires the exsistence of a local *LaTex* copy.

 For my purpose, I want something that's lightweight and works on any computer.
 So, I looked at javascript solutions.
 Javascript can be ran in any modern browser environment and browser is now an essential part of everyday computing.
-Javascript also have a huge amount of packages that provides many functionalities.
+Javascript also has a huge number of packages that provide many functionalities.
 As a result, this project is done by javascript using many open source libraries.

 ### Pipeline

-In order to have a nicely looking HTML page translated from Markdown.
-There are a fews things that needs to be done.
+In order to have a nice looking HTML page translated from Markdown, there are a fews things that needs to be done.
 First, the Markdown file needs to be parsed and translated to raw HTML content.
 Then, the raw HTML needs to be processed for adding additional functionality and styling to make it look better.

 In this project, an outline of the style and additional functionalities of the page is pre-generated.
 An element of the generated HTML is allocated to host the HTML output from the Markdown translator.
 The structure looks like the following.